programTristan/GroceryStore_Sales_Analysis/README.md

 ### Visualizations
 The final product is a 3 pages dashboard.
 The first is a comapnay snapshot, the second is customer analysis and lastly an overview of sales performance.

-You can download the dashboard file**[HERE](https://github.com/programTristan/GroceryStore_Sales_Analysis/raw/main/PowerBi_file/TristanAppleby_GrocerySalesDash%20.pbix)** or click the image below
+You can download the dashboard file **[HERE](https://github.com/programTristan/GroceryStore_Sales_Analysis/raw/main/PowerBi_file/TristanAppleby_GrocerySalesDash%20.pbix)** or click the image below

 [![Click image to download file](images/Snapshot.png)](https://github.com/programTristan/GroceryStore_Sales_Analysis/raw/main/PowerBi_file/TristanAppleby_GrocerySalesDash%20.pbix)

 ### Conclusions
 * Mexico is the only region that met company goals
 * The best customers are Ida Rodriguez, James Horvat, Dawn Laner
-* The most profitale product is Landslide Seaseme Oil
+* The most profitable product is Landslide Seaseme Oil
 * Orders and Profits increased in 2020, as well as the number of returns.